Research and development advances

 - steel riser systems for complex deep-water developments that are more economic than conventional systems

-- battery-powered sensors that enable long term (approx. 10 year) condition monitoring
+- battery-powered sensors that enable long term (approximately 10 year) condition monitoring

 - systems for disconnecting mooring lines that save time and enable prompt action in the event of extreme weather